redhat-developer/intellij-knative/README.md

 ### New ToolWindow for build/deploy/run actions

 It offers a custom ToolWindow for Functions to easily check the execution status of a build/run/deploy action.
-It is also possible to enable the history view to visualize the latest 10 logs of old build/run/deploy executions.
+It is also possible to enable the history view to visualize the last 10 logs of build/run/deploy executions.

 ![](images/1.2.0/knative1.gif)